 Best in-ear headphones to buy in 2014

-UPDATED: Fancy a new pair of earphones?
-We review the best in-ear headphones on the market, from cheap-as-chips models to high-end offerings – there's something for everyone, whatever your budget.
+UPDATED 16/04/14: Fancy a new pair of earphones?
+We review the best in-ear headphones available, from cheap-as-chips offerings to high-end models.
+Whatever the budget, there's something for everyone.

-The headphone market has exploded in recent years, driven first by the iPod and latterly by the rise of smartphones as the portable music player of choice.
-But it's no good having the best smartphone if you don't have a decent pair of headphones.
+The headphone market has exploded in recent years, driven first by the iPod and then by the rise of smartphones as the portable music player of choice.
+But it's no good having the best smartphone for music if you don't have a decent pair of earphones.

-In-ear headphones are compact and portable, with the advantage of decent noise isolation from outside interference (so long as you get the fit right).
+In-ear headphones (or cans, buds, earphones, earbuds) are compact and portable, with the advantage of decent noise isolation from outside interference (so long as you get the fit right).
 Some earbuds also offer an in-line mic and remote controls for smartphones, though check compatibity and also note that these controls tend to have an adverse effect on sound quality.

 Ready to ditch the freebie 'phones and Apple Earpods?
 Read on...